 What is your SG Obligation

 SG is the minimum super obligation you pay into your employees selected superannuation account each quarter.
-SG is calculated on your employees Ordinary Times Earnings (normal contract hours) at a current rate of 11% (due to increase to 11.5% July 1 2024)
+SG is calculated on your employees Ordinary Times Earnings (normal contract hours) at a current rate of 12%.

 The ATO will begin SG matching compliance checks and issuing a SG Charges to employers who have been late in paying super or who are not paying superannuation at all.

 Need help?
-Domestic Payroll can assist with our SCG Rescue Pack.
+Domestic Payroll can assist – contact us